united-security-providers/usp-core-waap-killercoda/usp-core-waap-header-filtering/step2/info.md

 Voilà!
 This time, even still using an unpatched Next.js application backend, authorization bypass is not successful anymore.

 > &#128270; Although acting as an example vulnerability here CVE-2025-29927 (Next.js middleware authentication bypass) marks the importance of having security measures in place.
-This particular vulnerability (or similar ones) are blocked by default without any specific configuration required by USP Core WAAP!
+This particular vulnerability or similar ones are blocked by default without any specific configuration required by USP Core WAAP!

+### Inspect USP Core WAAP logs

 To get more details why a request was blocked you can look into the Core WAAP logs using: